ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5.
+5. DEFINE POLICY STEPS

 ## Apply information barrier policies

 Information barrier policies are not in effect until they are applied.

+Do to this, follow these steps:

+1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

+2. Run the following PowerShell cmdlets, one at a time:<br>

+    `Login-AzureRmAccount`

+    `$appId="__TODO__"`

+    `New-AzureRmADServicePrincipal -ApplicationId $appId`

+3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-Do to this, run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.
+5. Run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.

 **Wait at least 24 hours for the policy to work its way through your data center and services**.

 ## Verify status of information barrier policies

+1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

+2. Run the following PowerShell cmdlets, one at a time:<br>

+    `Login-AzureRmAccount`

+    `$appId="__TODO__"`

+    `New-AzureRmADServicePrincipal -ApplicationId $appId`

+3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet in the Office 365 Security & Compliance Center.
+5. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.

-To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet in the Office 365 Security & Compliance Center.
+6. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.

 ## Edit or remove an information barrier policy

 If you want to edit or remove an information barrier policy, you should first set the policy to inactive status.

+1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

+2. Run the following PowerShell cmdlets, one at a time:<br>

+    `Login-AzureRmAccount`

+    `$appId="__TODO__"`

+    `New-AzureRmADServicePrincipal -ApplicationId $appId`

+3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

+5. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

+6. In the list of results, identify the policy that you want to change (or remove).
+Make note of the policy's name.

+7. To set the policy's status to inactive, run the `Set-InformationBarrierPolicy` cmdlet.

 ## Related articles